RickofManc/the-coffee-collective/README.md

 ### Frameworks & Libraries

 * [Django 3.2](https://docs.djangoproject.com/en/4.0/releases/3.2/) has been adopted as more preferable over the newest beta Django 4 to rapidly and securely develop this application.
-* [dj_database_url](https://pypi.org/project/dj-database-url/) library used to allow Database urls to connect to the Postgres database.
+* [dj_database_url](https://pypi.org/project/dj-database-url/) library used to allow Database urls to connect to the PostgreSQL database.
-* [Psycopg2](https://pypi.org/project/psycopg2/) supports the connection to the Postgres database.
+* [Psycopg2](https://pypi.org/project/psycopg2/) supports the connection to the PostgreSQL database.
+* [ElephantSQL](https://elephantsql.com/) as a free service providing a configured and optimized PostgreSQL database.
 * [Gunicorn](https://gunicorn.org/) was used as the Web Server to run Django on Heroku.
 * [Django-allauth](https://django-allauth.readthedocs.io/en/latest/) used for addressing user authentication, registration and account management.
 * [Bootstrap4](https://getbootstrap.com/docs/4.6/getting-started/introduction/) was used to build responsive web pages.